kevinmatthes/git-aliases-f18/README.md

 just doxygen
 ```

+All source files are equipped with docstrings in order to explain the code.
-Doxygen will compile the defined dosctrings to a manual in both HTML and PDF
+Doxygen will compile the these docstrings to manuals in the following formats:

+* HTML
+* PDF

-formats.
-The finalisation of the LaTeX manual is defined as a hard coded part
+The finalisation of the LaTeX manual is defined as a hard coded part of this
-of this recipe.
-The compiled LaTeX manual will be copied to the repository
+recipe.
+The compiled LaTeX manual will be copied to the repository root.
-root.

 ### Installation